 The two products differ in their operation, size, shape and performance.
 The difference is that the lathe does not have a rotating cutting tool, while the milling machine does.
 Below you will learn more about how these two products work, their weaknesses and strengths.
 Let us take a look at milling machine vs lathe.

-The Milling machine removes material from a work-piece.
-The process includes taking the work-piece to the cutting tool.
-The difference between the Milling machine from the Lathe is that it has a cutting tool with many blades.
+The Milling machine removes material from a workpiece.
+The process includes taking the workpiece to the cutting tool.
+The Milling machine from the Lathe is that it has a cutting tool with many blades.

 When you use a Peripheral milling machine, the cutting process is across the cutting tool’s circumference.
-The machine varies in price depending on the cutting tools involved and other features that will be improved.
+The machine varies in price depending on the cutting tools and other features you will improve.
 Chances are very high that the Milling machine works on a wide range of materials than a lathe machine.

 - Durable construction

 - Accurate cuts